Shreyansh-5/Shreyansh-5.github.io/_news/announcement_2.md

 **Something that I'd love to quote:**

 > We do not grow absolutely, chronologically.
 We grow sometimes in one dimension, and not in another, unevenly.
 We grow partially.
 We are relative.
-We are mature in one realm, childish in another.
+We are mature in one realm, and childish in another.
 > —Anais Nin